srinandini8/GUI-based-calculator-to-perform-simple-and-scientific-operations/README.md

 Tkinter is a built-in Python module for developing a GUI application.
 It's easy to use and shipped as a package with Python.
 We can visualize our data with GUI applications.

+Tkinter is included with standard Linux, Microsoft Windows and macOS installs of Python.
+The name Tkinter comes from Tk interface.
+Tkinter was written by Steen Lumholt and Guido van Rossum, then later revised by Fredrik Lundh.
+Tkinter is free software released under a Python license.

+Tkinter is a Python binding to the Tk GUI toolkit.
+It is the standard Python interface to the Tk GUI toolkit,[1] and is Python's de facto standard GUI.[2]
+Tkinter is included with standard Linux, Microsoft Windows and macOS installs of Python.

+The name Tkinter comes from Tk interface.
+Tkinter was written by Steen Lumholt and Guido van Rossum,[3] then later revised by Fredrik Lundh.[4]

+Tkinter is free software released under a Python license.[5]

 # Why Tkinter?

 Python, when combined with Tkinter, provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.
 Creating a GUI application using Tkinter is an easy task.